sbsepul/homeWork-cc3002/t1/readme_en.md

 ## How to use?

-Para poder obtener la última versión del programa, dirigirse a [Tags](https://github.com/sesepulveda17/homeWork-cc3002/releases) donde encontrará la versión más estable del programa.
+To obtain the lastest version of the program, go to [Tags](https://github.com/sesepulveda17/homeWork-cc3002/releases) where you will find the most stable version.

-Dada la etapa del proyecto, hasta el momento solo es posible probar la funcionalidad de los métodos creados desde el directorio `Test/model` del repositorio.
+Because of this is the first stage of project, so far it is only possible to test the functionality of the methods created in the folder `Test/model`.

-Los `test` que se realizaron se concentran en las clases de `unitTest` debido a que los métodos con más casos bordes se generan en esta clase, la cual genera llamados a métodos que están creados en `item`, lo cual verifica que aquellos métodos igual funcionan correctamente.
+que se realizaron se concentran en las clases de `unitTest` debido a que los métodos con más casos bordes se generan en esta clase, la cual genera llamados a métodos que están creados en `item`, lo cual verifica que aquellos métodos igual funcionan correctamente.

 El `coverage` logrado en esta etapa fue de un 100% en `Class`, 100% en `Method` y 100% en `Lines`, lo cual fue comprobado al utilizar la opción `Run 'Test in 'model'' with coverage` proporcionado por `IntelliJ`.